No Tengo Dinero (Los Umbrellos song): Chart performance

-"No Tengo Dinero" enjoyed chart success.
-In Denmark, the song peaked at number two on the Danish Singles Chart.
+In Denmark, "No Tengo Dinero" peaked at number two on the Danish Singles Chart.
 It went on to sell 10,000 copies there.
 It reached number one on the Ö3 Austria Top 40, number two on the New Zealand Singles Chart, number four on the Swiss Singles Chart and number five on the Italian Singles Chart.
-The song also reached number 33 on the UK Singles Chart and appeared on three US Billboard charts—number 42 on the Hot 100, number 40 on the Mainstream Top 40 and number 27 on the Rhythmic chart.
+The song also reached number 33 on the UK Singles Chart and appeared on three US Billboard charts—number 42 on the Hot 100, number 40 on the Mainstream Top 40 and number 27 on the Rhythmic Top 40.
 As of May 1998, the song had sold 412,000 copies in the United States.
 As the next Los Umbrellos single, "Easy Come, Easy Go", did not follow the success of "No Tengo Dinero", the band was considered to be a one-hit wonder, and "No Tengo Dinero" their signature song.

+Critical reception

+In June 2017, Billboard magazine ranked "No Tengo Dinero" number 96 in their list of "The 100 Greatest Pop Songs of 1997".
+Andrew Unterberger wrote, "About a year and change before Ricky Martin took over in earnest, Danish trio Los Umbrellos delivered a Latin Pop explosion as imagined by McG; all beach bunnies, gaudy primary colors and kitschy Spanglish cheese.
+Probably for the best that America held out for the real(er) thing, though the list of songs with choruses in any language catchier than "No Tengo Dinero" is muy bajo."

 Music video

-The music video was recorded at the Safari Inn motel in Burbank, California.
+The accompanying music video for "No Tengo Dinero" was filmed at the Safari Inn motel in Burbank, California.
 The video featured a guest appearance of adult film actor Ron Jeremy.